Gaurav-Pande/gaurav-pande.github.io/_posts/2018-08-30-getting-started-with-omscs.md

 ### First thing first:

 After you get your admit, first thing you need to check is you passport account:[link](https://passport.gatech.edu).
 Passport is your account management portal, from where you can:
-* change your passwords.
+* Change your passwords.
-* set email preferences.
+* Set email preferences.
-* set 2 factor authentication.
+* Set 2 factor authentication.

 The most important thing is you should be able to access this portal, if not please activate your account here([link](https://passport.gatech.edu/activation/select-affiliation))  by looking up your GtID.